-Working at height, whether it be roofing, scaffolding or another contracting trade, can be a hazardous and significantly increases the risk of injury to employees (Employers Liability) or members of the Public (Public Liability Insurance)
+Working at height, whether it be roofing, scaffolding or another contracting trade, can be hazardous and significantly increases the risk of injury to employees (Employers Liability) or members of the Public (Public Liability Insurance).

 Gateshead Roofing Firm Fined After Serious Employee Injury

 The Health and Safety Executive (HSE) reported that they have successfully prosecuted a Gateshead based guttering and roofing firm, following an incident at a warehouse on 12th June 2012.